bitrise-io/devcenter/_articles/en/reviews/github-checks.md

 If you decide to uninstall Bitrise Checks from your GitHub account, you can click the **Uninstall** button on the [Install GitHub Apps](https://github.com/settings/installations/) page.

 ![](/img/disable-ghckecks.jpg)

+Imagine the following use case.
+You added an app to Bitrise and have renamed or moved the app on GitHub.
+You install GitHub Checks app on your Github repository and try to enable the **ENABLE GITHUB CHECKS** switch.
+The switch will show an error message saying you have to install GitHub Checks.
+In this case, please